apache/carbondata/docs/quick-start-guide.md

 | spark.driver.extraClassPath     | Extra classpath entries to prepend to the classpath of the driver. **NOTE**: If SPARK_CLASSPATH is defined in spark-env.sh, then comment it and append the value in below parameter spark.driver.extraClassPath. | `$SPARK_HOME/carbonlib/*`                                    |
 | spark.driver.extraJavaOptions   | A string of extra JVM options to pass to the driver.
 For instance, GC settings or other logging. | `-Dcarbon.properties.filepath = $SPARK_HOME/conf/carbon.properties` |

-1. Add the following properties in `$SPARK_HOME/conf/carbon.properties`:
+5. Add the following properties in `$SPARK_HOME/conf/carbon.properties`:

 | Property             | Required | Description                                                  | Example                              | Default Value                 |
 | -------------------- | -------- | ------------------------------------------------------------ | ------------------------------------ | ----------------------------- |
 | carbon.storelocation | NO       | Location where CarbonData will create the store and write the data in its own format.
 If not specified then it takes spark.sql.warehouse.dir path. | hdfs://HOSTNAME:PORT/Opt/CarbonStore | Propose to set HDFS directory |

-1. Verify the installation.
+6. Verify the installation.

 ```
+./bin/spark-shell \
- ./bin/spark-shell --master yarn-client --driver-memory 1g
+--master yarn-client \
+--driver-memory 1G \
+--executor-memory 2G \
- --executor-cores 2 --executor-memory 2G
+--executor-cores 2
 ```

 **NOTE**: Make sure you have permissions for CarbonData JARs and files through which driver and executor will start.